BDC Hamburger Icon

 In an open office plan, businesses don’t have to buy cubicle materials or furnish private offices.
 They can squeeze more people into less square footage and enjoy fewer maintenance costs.

 Open floor plans allow managers to interact with and observe employees up close.
-They can spot signs of employee burnout, monitor employee performance, and pinpoint disengaged workers.
+They can spot signs of employee burnout, monitor and measure employee performance, and pinpoint disengaged workers.
 When these problems are brought to light, companies can address them head-on and help employees improve.
 When engagement levels increase, stress and productivity issues decrease — and businesses save money.

 2. Open offices increase collaboration.